yneversky/PCM-NO/README.md

 \right).
 ```

 The neural backbone predicts a candidate residual update.
-The tangent projection \(P_h\) removes the constraint-incompatible component before state advancement, and the metric retraction \(R_h\) returns the advanced state to the solver-defined affine feasible set.
+The tangent projection $P_h$ removes the constraint-incompatible component before state advancement, and the metric retraction \(R_h\) returns the advanced state to the solver-defined affine feasible set.
 Only the backbone \(K_\theta\) is trainable.

 The code supports the two configurations studied in the paper: